-The mapping platform uses color-coding, filtering, and data overlays to permit users—from the casual observer to the sophisticated researcher—to create customized maps intersecting the broadband and health variables of interest.
+The mapping platform uses color-coding, filtering, and data overlays to allow users—from the casual observer to the sophisticated researcher—to create customized maps intersecting the broadband and health variables of interest.
 With these design features, users can explore gaps and opportunities in the broadband health space, the status of broadband or health across levels of the other, as well as the characteristics and context of these areas by selecting relevant demographic, socioeconomic, and access variables.
-It is also open data and open source so that users can conduct their own analyses and add functionality that addresses their specific needs and priorities.
+It is also open data so that users can download the data and conduct their own analyses that addresses their specific needs and priorities, or utilize the data in their own platforms.
 This section describes the methodology underlying the mapping platform, including the variables, data sources, calculations, and design features.
-Visit www.fcc.gov/health/maps/developers and https://www.fcc.gov/reports-research/maps/connect2health/data.html for more information.

 Maternal Health

-In Phase 1, the approach to intersecting broadband and maternal health reflects an initial focus on two outcome variables, severe maternal morbidity and maternal mortality up to one year postpartum.
-As a complement to that outcome data, the Task Force also consulted with the Centers for Disease Control and Prevention and reviewed the available literature to identify relevant risk factors and Social Determinants of Health that influence maternal health outcomes and where broadband-enabled interventions might help bridge the gaps.
-Information on the resulting conceptual model and the measures included in the Phase 1 effort and planned Phase 2 additions can be found here with a brief summary below.
+In the Phase 1 (2023) update to the platform, the approach to intersecting broadband and maternal health reflected an initial focus on two outcome variables, severe maternal morbidity and maternal mortality up to one year postpartum.
+As a complement to that outcome data, the Task Force also consulted with the Centers for Disease Control and Prevention (CDC) and reviewed the available literature to identify relevant risk factors and social determinants of health (i.e., the conditions in the places people live, learn, and work, affect a wide range of health, functioning, and quality-of-life outcomes and risks) that influence maternal health outcomes and where broadband-enabled interventions might help bridge the gaps.
+Information on the resulting conceptual model and the measures that were included in the Phase 1 and Phase 2 (2024) updates can be found in this Methodology document with a brief summary below.

-Additional data on risk factors, maternal health care, and Social Determinants of Health come from various sources, including from the Health Resources and Services Administration, the March of Dimes, and the U.S. Census Bureau.
-These data are available in the maternal health module of the platform for intersection with broadband or as filters that can be applied to explore disparities in the broadband health picture in specific areas and populations.
+Additional data on risk factors, maternal health care, and social determinants of health come from various sources, including from the Health Resources and Services Administration (HRSA), the March of Dimes, and the U.S. Census Bureau.
+These data are available for intersection with broadband or as filters that can be applied to explore disparities in the broadband health picture in specific areas and populations.

-In structuring the new maternal health functionality (and planning for Phase 2), we were also mindful that telehealth and other broadband-enabled solutions and technologies offer new and exciting opportunities to help address the maternal health crisis.
+Telehealth and other broadband-enabled solutions and technologies offer new and exciting opportunities to help address the maternal health crisis.
 Remote monitoring, telesonography, self-operated ultrasound and robotic sonography are all emerging broadband-enabled technologies that show promise in this area.
-The March of Dimes recently observed that, “In obstetrics, telehealth exists in nearly every aspect of care from remote observation of ultrasound recordings to postpartum blood pressure tracking, however, development of evidence-based practices may lag with technology uptake.”
+The March of Dimes observed that, “In obstetrics, telehealth exists in nearly every aspect of care from remote observation of ultrasound recordings to postpartum blood pressure tracking, however, development of evidence-based practices may lag with technology uptake.”
 For example, broadband can be leveraged in:

 • Providing preconception, prenatal, and postnatal care to reproductive age and pregnant women through telehealth, when appropriate, particularly in maternity care deserts or to women who experience limited access to care due to geographical, financial, physical, cultural/social, or other reasons.
 Studies show that fewer prenatal care visits are associated with increased maternal mortality;